 The overall length of each Secure TRN subfield is the same as each TRN subfield defined as in section 29.9.2.2.7.

-29.9.3.7 Transmission of an EDMGz secure ranging PPDU
+29.9.3.7 Transmission of an PEDMG secure ranging PPDU

-Transmission of an EDMGz secure ranging PPDU follows the same procedure as EDMG SU PPDU transmission as in section 29.5.10.4 with TRN field containing Secure TRN Sequences.
+Transmission of an PEDMG secure ranging PPDU follows the same procedure as EDMG SU PPDU transmission as in section 29.5.10.4 with TRN field containing Secure TRN Sequences.

 TGaz Editor: Modify P74L22025 as follows: